-Down a dark deserted road in tiny town of Montrose, Georgia, is Haunted Montrose.
+Down a dark deserted road in tiny town of Montrose, Georgia, about 40 minutes east of Macon, is Haunted Montrose.
 Venture if you dare to this attraction that encompasses an old house, cemetery and cornfield, and has been voted one of America’s best haunts.
-More haunted house information here.

 At Fright Fest on select nights Sept.
-22-Oct.
-319 at Six Flags Over Georgia, scream your way through five haunted houses, scare zones and spooky shows.
+16-Oct.
+29 at Six Flags Over Georgia, scream your way through scare zones and spooky shows.
 Daytime activities include treats for the little ones, but nighttime activities are not recommended for anyone under age 13.
-More Georgia theme park information here.

 The Wild Rumpus Parade & Spectacle in Athens invites everyone to dress in costume and march in the Halloween parade on Oct.
 28, 2023.
 Join the Rumpus Rally starting at 5 p.m. for live music and beer, and stick around for the dance party in the streets until 11 p.m.